Jesus spoke these four words to His disciples just a few days before He was crucified. He's still speaking them to you today.Read More

 Global Outreach leadership and church partners recently facilitated a member care retreat in the Middle East.
 Almost 40 of our missionaries from around the world attended.
 It was an excellent time of corporate worship, one-on-one conversation, and small group workshops; we watched some of the best learning experiences and conversations unfold as brothers and sisters in Christ were transparent with one another about difficulties they face.

 One conversation about stress was particularly memorable to me.
-We used a learning tool called Visual Explorer, which is basically a collection of images is used to facilitate dialogue.
+We used a learning tool called Visual Explorer, which is a collection of images used to facilitate dialogue.
 After dividing up into smaller groups, we asked our missionaries and church volunteers to choose images related to their own definitions of "stress," as well as related specifically to their own unique stressors.
 Once they'd all chosen their images, we debriefed around each group.

 We don't have images in front of us right now, but before I continue, pause for a moment and consider your own thoughts about "stress."
 If you had to define it in a sentence or two, what would you say?
-What images, adjectives, or associations help you to define "stress"?
+What images, adjectives, or associations help you to define stress?
 Let's get more specific.
 What are the things in your life that stress you out?
 How do they get to you?
 Again, what images, adjectives, or associations come to mind when you reflect on your own unique stressors?

 I'll offer my own definition: Stress is anything--internal or external to me--that makes it harder to be the best version of myself, which is to say, the self I have received and am receiving in Christ.